andreian02/date-selection-app/README.md

 ## Things to add / Features to build and complete v1

+Add a liner to show total listing results. - TO be formatted.
-Finish up scoring system - Added scoring...  to quality check this, continue to test calendar results Include Owner details in Payload
+Add panel in the result table to allow filtering of strongest element day Finish up scoring system - Added scoring...  to quality check this, continue to test calendar results

-Able to pass calendar results into cards...decide what to show in cards. - add  得令,得地,身旺
+FEATURES to be added individual cards
+Include Owner details in Payload - Collect using stores.
+Layout in the individual cards ... owner details to be added!

-Gui Ren Feature to implement (1/4 Done.)  > Install the logic

-Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations. buttons or or simplier features, to add left card right card Layout in the individual cards
+Gui Ren Feature to implement (1/4 Done.)  > Install the logic Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations. buttons or or simplier features, to add left card right card

-For V2
-implement radialchart to analyze all five element of the day - Added basic chart template feature to be added individual cards explore google analytics to this project
+Adding Accordion to hide all details

+explore google analytics to this project - item is researched! new feature...add finder to filter which element is the strongest within a window period

 ## STATUS COMPLETED!